huangqx/MultiScanRegistration/README.md

 ![Illustration of Simultaneous Registration and Reconstruction](SRAR_Illus.jpg)

-Our implementation of this approach is included in folder 'SRAR'
+Our implementation of this approach is included in folder 'SRAR' (Please compile the c++ files first)

 <p>>> load('sample_data.mat');</p>
 <p>>> [poses_opt, LatentSurf] = srar_opt(scans, Para);</p>